When should I arrive?

 When do I need to pay for the program?

-Payment for the program is due at the time you register.
+Payment for the program is due within two weeks of when you register.

 Can I pay by credit card?